ebotwick/Disaster-Response-NLP-Pipeline/README.md

 ![TerminalScreenshot](/images/TerminalScreenshot.png)

-4. Access the app in a web browser by going to https://SPACEID-3001.SPACEDOMAIN note - if you do not have any returned output of the 'env|grep WORK' command access the webapp at http://0.0.0.0:3001/
+4. Access the app in a web browser by going to https://SPACEID-3001.SPACEDOMAIN

+note - if you do not have any returned output of the 'env|grep WORK' command, access the webapp at http://0.0.0.0:3001/

 5. Once on the site, type in a message in the text box and click 'classify message' to see how that message would be routed in a disaster scenario